15 Security Incidents at US Military Bases in 18 Days: Drones, Bombs, and Breach Attempts During a Hot War

 - Air National Guard (Selfridge)

-This distribution suggests either coordinated probing across the force structure or — at minimum — a threat environment that has elevated risk at every category of military installation simultaneously.
+This distribution suggests either coordinated probing across the force structure or β at minimum β a threat environment that has elevated risk at every category of military installation simultaneously.

 4. The Entry Methods Are Varied